ShikaRAZR/PythonMouseMacro/README.md

 ## How To Use
 - Place app.py and macrorecorder.py into a folder of it's own
-- Create a folder in the current directory called "macrolist" (this is where all macros will be saved)
+- Create a folder in the current directory called "macrolist" (this is where all macros will be saved as .txt files)
 - Run app.py